Skip to content

 Collaborative research & innovation

 The Institute participates in or responds to numerous calls for tenders (Université Côte d'Azur, local authorities, PIA, Europe, INTERREG, etc.) in connection with its Strategic Areas of Activity.
-Each project is based on close cooperation with socio-economic partners, in order to creating value for people and the environment.
+Each project is based on close cooperation with socio-economic partners, in order to create value for people and the environment.

-visite showroom
+showroom visit

 IMREDD-Cérémonie2023-106